First snow of season falls over Northeast mountains as cold blast invades eastern US

 When temperatures are expected to remain generally above freezing but cold enough to produce a thin layer of ice, a Frost Advisory is issued.

-Ahead of an event where temperatures are expected to drop to 32 °F or below during the next 24 to 48 hours, meteorologists will issue a Freeze Watch, which will turn into a Freeze Warning as the event approaches.
+Ahead of an event where temperatures are expected to drop to 32 degrees or below during the next 24-48 hours, meteorologists will issue a Freeze Watch, which will turn into a Freeze Warning as the event approaches.

 These alerts are mainly used for agricultural purposes and advise people on the appropriate safeguards to protect vulnerable plants and crops.

-A ridge of high pressure centered over the eastern U.S. and western Atlantic will help ensure that easterly to southerly breezes send temperatures 5 to 15 degrees above normal, which could last for a substantial portion of the remaining days of the month.
+An area of high pressure centered over the eastern U.S. and western Atlantic will help ensure that easterly to southerly breezes send temperatures 5-15 degrees above average, which could last for a substantial portion of the remaining days of the month.

 (FOX Weather)